 It’s time to talk about GEOINT in the commercial and consumer marketplace.
 It’s time to share lessons learned and to crosswalk best practices.
 It’s time to develop GEOINT practitioners native to the commercial sector.
 It’s time for GEOINT to be taught in business programs at the undergraduate and graduate level.
 From precision agriculture, to oil and gas exploration, high-velocity logistics, marketing and retail, smart cities, the Internet of Things, and autonomous vehicles, GEOINT is a key competitive differentiator.
 Those who apply it will have a decided advantage.
 Those who fail to apply it will ignore the power of GEOINT at their own peril.

-Taking GEOINT to the commercial sector is an ambitious undertaking, and I hope you are as excited about the possibilities of this event as we are… trajectoryXyzt will be unlike anything USGIF has ever presented.
+Taking GEOINT to the commercial sector is an ambitious undertaking, and I hope you are as excited about the possibilities as we are.